erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 - $(g(1), g(\omega), g(\omega^2), \ldots, g(\omega^{k-1})) \in \mathbb{F}_p^k$
 - essentially proving that $g(\Omega)$ is same as $f(\Omega)$, but just permuted.

-To prove this, we will do what is known as the Lipton’s trick [Lipton’89].
+To prove this, we will do what is known as the Lipton's trick [Lipton'89].
 We will construct two auxiliary polynomials:

 - $\hat{f}(X) = \prod_{a \in \Omega}(X - f(a))$
 - $\hat{g}(X) = \prod_{a \in \Omega}(X - g(a))$